Dear Stagnating Client,

 It’s all down to you.

-Those who have the difficult conversations with themselves and do the things that scare them, they win Willy Wonka’s Golden Ticket.
+Those who have the difficult conversations with themselves and do the things that scare them, they get a business that truly takes them where they’ve always wanted to go.

 The rest, well, they continue to watch and wonder: how come she is SO LUCKY?